List of alien races in DC Comics: Rolvacians

 The Rolvacians are the presumed name of a mammalian race with orange skin and long ears that engage in seasonal hibernation.
 They are represented by the deceased Green Lantern Burkett.

 Rulanns

 The Rulanns are one of two races from Rojira which resemble starfish.

 S

 Sangtee

 The Sangtee are members of the single-sex Sangtee Empire, ruled by an Emperor called the "Kreel".

 Saturnians

 The Red, White, and Yellow Saturnians are descended from clones of the Green, White, and Yellow Martians.
 Fura, a Saturnian warlord from 3000 A.D., appeared in Batman #26, an enemy of the Batman of 3000 A.D.
 Jemm is also a Saturnian.

 Savothians

-The Savothians are a camel-like advanced humanoid species native to the planet Savoth.
+The Savothians are a camel-like humanoid species native to the planet Savoth.
 They have entertained a long friendship with all members of the Flash Family.

 Scissormen

-The Scissormen are metafictional characters who inhabit a world called Orqwith.
+The Scissormen are metafictional characters who inhabit an alien world called Orqwith.

+The Scissormen are clothed in red and black, and have featureless faces apparently covered in the same material.
+They speak in a seemingly random series of words when they talk, resembling dada poetry, created by cutting up text and rearranging its constituent words in a random order.
+Grant Morrison got these suggestions from his word processor's spell check feature.
+They are shaped like men with large scissors for hands.
+When struck hard enough, they are defeated and seem to leave behind nothing but cloth.
+They were destroyed along with Orqwith when the story was destroyed by a contradiction revealed in the solution to a variation on a traditional riddle.

+Scissormen in other media

+The Scissormen appear in the fourth season of Doom Patrol.
+These versions were created by reality manipulator Wally Sage and serve the Cult of Immortus.
+They and Sage are killed after Immortus manifests himself in the physical plane.

 Scyllans

 The Scyllans are the presumed name of a sentient race from the planet Scylla.
 They are spindly and thin, and are represented by the deceased Green Lantern Laham.